 In November 2010, Dave’s hard work on legislative issues first culminated with his selection by members of the House Republican Caucus to serve as the chairman of the House Majority Policy Committee.
 As Majority Policy Committee chairman, he conducted hearings about important issues, working with stakeholders and his colleagues to address major issues facing the Commonwealth.

-Alongside partners from the nonprofit sector, faith based organizations and community groups, Rep. Reed also led the Empowering Opportunities: Gateways Out of Poverty policy initiative, designed to study the barriers facing low-income residents as they work to become self-sufficient.
+Alongside partners from the nonprofit sector, faith-based organizations and community groups, Dave also led the Empowering Opportunities: Gateways Out of Poverty policy initiative, designed to study the barriers facing low-income residents as they work to become self-sufficient.

 In November 2014, as chairman of the House Republican Campaign Committee (HRCC), House Republicans increased their majority to 119 members.
-Reed chaired HRCC three consecutive cycles, growing the majority each election.
-This latest election resulted in the largest majority Republicans have held in the state House since the 1957-1958 legislative session.
+Dave chaired HRCC three consecutive cycles, growing the majority each election.
+Republicans currently have the largest majority in the state House since the 1957-58 legislative session.

 Dave remains committed to the core principles of limited government, fiscal responsibility and accountability.
 His goal is to improve the Commonwealth for current residents and future generations.